MaorAssayag/Applications-development/Unity/SolarSystem education/readme.md

 * Unity v2017.1.1

 ## License
-* All the content is free to use (i primarily learned how to build Profiler by learning from free sources and referencing open source libraries) , excepet the photoshop files(Buttons, app logo) which is are my intellectual creations.
+* All the content is free to use (i primarily learned from free sources and referencing open source libraries) , excepet the photoshop files(Buttons, app logo) which is are my intellectual creations.

 * Copyright 2018, The Android Open Source Project